msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = I want to charge an additional fee for Multibanco and/or MB WAY payments.
 How should I do it? =

-You shouldn't!
-To our knowledge, it’s illegal under [https://www.bportugal.pt/sites/default/files/anexos/legislacoes/dl3ano2010.PDF](Portuguese law) and a [https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/electronic-cash-payments/index_en.htm](European directive) to charge an extra fee based on the payment method chosen by the customer.
+You shouldn’t!
+To our knowledge, it’s illegal under [Portuguese law](https://www.bportugal.pt/sites/default/files/anexos/legislacoes/dl3ano2010.PDF) and a [European directive](https://europa.eu/youreurope/business/finance-funding/making-receiving-payments/electronic-cash-payments/index_en.htm) to charge an extra fee based on the payment method chosen by the customer.
-If you don't care about legislation, plugins are available that allow you to set extra fees per payment method.
-Please, don't ask us for support on this.
+If you don’t care about legislation, plugins are available that allow you to set extra fees per payment method.
+Please, don’t ask us for support on this.

 = How much time does the customer have to pay with MB WAY? =